 While these technical skills may vary from one style to another, all of them stand out in their own way.
 The question that might instantly surface is: why does one of the fighters drain out and potentially lose while the other stands his/her ground when both of them possess equally outstanding skills?
 This is because in the end, it all comes down to a person’s body conditioning, the strength of which can and is calculated in MMA very frequently.

-This is where Kyukoshin takes the lead!
+This is where Kyokushin takes the lead!
 With those knuckle pushups on concrete, the drive for a true grind, the forbearance for the overwhelming amount of pain and the stinging muscles as you struggle for air, you do not leave without sweat dripping from your clothes!
-The rigorous conditioning of Kyukoshin sets it apart and makes you stronger.
+The rigorous conditioning of Kyokushin sets it apart and makes you stronger.

 The practice does not belittle your drill by demanding that you compete with someone else, instead challenges you to compete with yourself every single day.
 You alone are responsible for your progress, you alone account for the pain and you alone decide to call it a day!